-Continue to support water supply system and mop-up as required to reduce the probability of escape.
 Continue to patrol the fire.
 Incident resources will respond to IA within the immediate vicinity of the fire.
-Suppression repair will continue.
-The Temporary Flight Restriction over this fire will be lifted around 0900 hrs tomorrow.
+The Temporary Flight Restriction over this fire has been lifted.

 |Projected Incident Activity|

 The fire will continue to burn within the control lines, especially in the heavy fuels.
-Control lines have been completed around most of the fire but if winds exceed 15 MPH, there is a moderate risk of escape.
+Control lines have been completed around the majority of the fire.

 Recreation pressure exists as people visit the Suiattle River basin in the Mt.
 Baker-Snoqualmie National Forest.